Student Support System (SSS) – Faculty

 Frequently asked questions

 Delta College's Student Support System was developed to provide a referral system for faculty who witnessed students struggling or showing improvement in their courses.
 The system was set up so faculty could easily refer names of students who may benefit from additional assistance outside of the classroom.
 When possible, referrals should be made early in the semester, as soon as a need is observed or suspected.
 The referral communicates to staff from Student and Educational Services or the Teaching/Learning Center that a student is in need.
-This allows Delta College to communicate to and coordinate supports for students and to monitor their progress while guiding students to make good choices.
+This allows Delta College to communicate and coordinate support resources for students and monitor their progress while guiding students to make good choices.
 We rely on faculty as the first line of defense to use this system to help us identify students who need additional support.

 Faculty can submit a referral for a student through Faculty Portal.

-The Faculty Portal provides your course roster(s), and your referral history in the setting menu.
+The Faculty Portal provides your course roster(s) and your referral history in the setting menu.

 Faculty Portal: https://delta.elluciancrmadvise.com/FacultyPortal/